volkerrath/Py4MT2/README.md

 # Py4MT (version 2)

 # This repo is in a state of reorganization and adaption to Python 3.9+.
+Not ready for production use!

 This repository contains simple scripts useful for EM imaging, modelling, and inversion, partly using mtpy (https://github.com/MTgeophysics/mtpy).
 In particular  there are helper scripts for manipulating edi files, ModEM input data, and model files.
 There are utilities to manipulate and write data, model, sensitivity and Jacobian in different formats as netcdf or npy/z.
 It also includes 3-D image processing on models, (possibly random) body insertion (general ellipsoids, boxes), calculation of quantities derived from the Jacobian, nullspace shuttles, and (soon) expansion of 3-D models to low-rank parametrizations (DCT, Legendre, PCA).